LaunchCodeEducation/java-web-development/src/chapters/orm-part1/annotations.rst

 Accessing Data
 ==============

-Now that we have set up our Java application to connect with a MySQL database, we need to set up the appropriate Java code.
+Now that we have connected our Java application to a MySQL database, we need to set up our Java classes and interfaces.
-In the previous chapters, we learned about performing CRUD operations on a database and the info inside a table in order to manage it.
+In the previous chapters, we learned about performing CRUD operations on a database and its tables.
-One of the reasons we use ORM is so that we can write Java code in our application to manage our relational database.
+One of the reasons we use ORM is so that now we can write Java code in our application to manage our relational database.

 .. index:: ! persistent class, ! entity class, ! @Entity, ! @Id, ! @GeneratedValue